Support Us Button Widget

 We’re dreaming of cozy sweaters, crisp air, and colorful leaves.
 And even though the heat index says we’re not quite there yet, we can still indulge in our favorite flavor of fall.
 Move over, pumpkin spice — it’s apple season in Asheville.

-There’s no shortage of orchards in the area (after all, Henderson County produces about 85% of North Carolina’s apples), but in case you’re in it for more than just the eating, we’ve round up a few spots with pick-your-own apples to get you started on your harvesting.
+There’s no shortage of orchards in the area (after all, Henderson County produces about 85% of North Carolina’s apples), but in case you’re in it for more than just the eating, we’ve rounded up a few spots with pick-your-own apples to get you started on your harvesting.
 So grab a basket, and get gathering.

 Take your pick